Surfaces and other Peano Continua with no Generic Chains: Introduction

 \begin{theorem} Let $X$ be a Peano continuum with no locally separating points.
 If $X$ either \begin{enumerate} \item has a locally non-planar open subset, \item has a planar open set containing a simple closed curve which is not locally separating, or \item has a circular covering, \end{enumerate} then $X$ has no generic chain. \end{theorem}

-Let us parse the above hypotheses for $X$ a compact manifold.
+Let us parse the above hypotheses for $X$ a compact manifold (we refer to \cite{MR2954043} for background and definitions).
 A compact manifold has a locally separating point if and only if it is $1$-dimensional, and it has a locally non-planar open subset if and only if it is at least $3$-dimensional.
 A boundary of a surface is a simple closed curve which is not locally separating and lies in a planar open set.
 Finally, the sphere and the real projective plane are the only closed surfaces without a circular covering (see \Cref{prop:vaguely-circular-surfaces}).

 We prove \Cref{thm:the-theorem-introduction} by first establishing a correspondence between Peano continua and open sets of chains on one side, and finite connected graphs and walks on these graphs on the other.
-We then find a combinatorial necessary condition for the existence of a generic chain on a Peano continuum, and prove that it is does not hold under our assumptions.
+We then find a combinatorial necessary condition for the existence of a generic chain on a Peano continuum (\Cref{thm:from-Rosendal-to-walks}), and prove that it is does not hold under our assumptions.

 The combinatorial condition is an \emph{off-by-one} weak amalgamation principle, roughly stating that each walk can be refined by another walk in such a way that any two different walks refining it can be reconciled by a small perturbation.
 We extract the combinatorial idea at the core of the main proof of \cite{GTZ} – that chains can be made irreconcilable by winding enough times in opposite directions – and discretize it, producing irreconcilable walks which wind around circular subgraphs.